ossu/computer-science/README.md

 > **"Why should I do this?"**

-By making a [public commitment](http://renewablewealth.com/articles/the-power-of-a-public-commitment/), we have a greater chance of **successfully** graduating, a way to get to know our peers better, and an opportunity to share the things that we have done.
+This is a way to get to know our peers better, and an opportunity to share the things that we have done.

 That is why we are using this strategy.
+You are free to bypass this if you're not that type.

 ## Motivation & Preparation